To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 What Are The National Murder Statistics?

-Murder rates dropped from 2017 to 2018.
-These FBI homicide statistics are based solely on police investigations as opposed to the findings of a court, medical examiner, coroner, jury or other judicial bodies.
+The total number of murders increased from 2018 to 2019, but the murder rate dropped slightly.
+These FBI murder statistics are based solely on police investigations as opposed to the findings of a court, medical examiner, coroner, jury, or other judicial bodies.

 When it comes to murders, the South prevails.
 Here’s the FBI’s regional breakdown of the estimated number of reported murders in the United States: